 • It investigates the what, where and when of decision making

-• It is non-numerical, descriptive, applies reasoning and uses words.
+• It is non-numerical, descriptive, applies to reason and uses words.

-• Its aim is to get the meaning, feeling and describe the situation.
+• it aims to get the meaning, feeling and describe the situation.

 • Qualitative data cannot be graphed.